Globalization and women in China: Married life in Imperial China

 The traditional Chinese marriage system benefitted men more than women.
-This effect could be seen in monogamy, concubinage, divorce, and the heritage of lineage and property through males.
-After the Spring and Autumn Period, elite men could take primary and secondary wives, concubines, and maids.
+This effect could be seen in monogamy, concubinage, divorce, and the heritage of lineage and property through the male line.
+After the Spring and Autumn period, elite men could take primary and secondary wives, concubines, and maids.
 Ancient Chinese women were denied the right to choose their marriages.
 Generally, traditional Chinese marriage was organized by the parents of the groom and bride in order to obtain alliances between the two families to ensure the continuance of the family line.
 The prime mission of a married woman, regardless of her social status, was to bear at least one son in order to carry on the family name.
 Therefore, women were only valued for their reproduction functions.
 Three types of marriage dominated in Ancient China.
-The first traditional Chinese marriage type, which originated in the primitive society, was called a "capture marriage," in which the groom would go to his prospective bride's house at dusk to "kidnap" her.
-The second type was called a "purchase marriage," in which women were paid for by their husbands.
+The first traditional Chinese marriage type, which originated in the primitive society, was called a "capture marriage", in which the groom would go to his prospective bride's house at dusk to "kidnap" her.
+The second type was called a "purchase marriage", in which women were paid for by their husbands.
 Once women were purchased, they became their husband's possession and could be traded or sold.
-The third type was the "arranged marriage," which could be traced back to the Warring States, emphasized the necessity of parental control and matchmaking institutions.
+The third type was the "arranged marriage", which could be traced back to the Warring States, emphasized the necessity of parental control and matchmaking institutions.
 Matchmakers acted as go-betweens for both families.
 If there was not a matchmaker, the marriage could be deemed unacceptable and could be dissolved.
 Once two people were married, the wife would leave her family, live with the husband's family, and be obedient to her in-laws as if they were her own parents.

-During the Chou Dynasty, the upper class considered daughters-in-law as commodities of the husband's parents, not the husbands.
+During the Zhou dynasty, the upper class considered daughters-in-law as commodities of the husband's parents, not the husbands.
 This meant that wives had to be subservient to parents-in-law.
 They were expected to have impeccable manners, including refraining from coughing and sneezing in the presence of their husbands' parents.
 Wives could not leave their rooms or accept gifts from relatives without permission.
 Refusal to turn gifts over to parents-in-law lead to physical abuse and expulsion from the family.
 In addition, wives were required to serve in-laws, including helping them bathe, arranging their bedding, and cooking.
 People placed a strong emphasis on food preparation in Ancient China.
 Cooking was one of the most time-consuming tasks for wives because of traditional rituals and high expectations for the taste and appeal of food.